Travel advice for Portugal

 The weather is particularly warm and rain-free and the days are long.
 This is perfect for enjoying the country's beautiful beaches and exploring historic sites.
 June is a great time to visit for hiking in Peneda-Gerês National Park, surfing in Peniche, or sunset cruise along the Algarve Coast.

-Just be sure to book your accommodation as ahead of time as possible, as this month is peak tourist season and tends to bring crowds.
+Just be sure to book your accommodations as ahead of time as possible, as this month is peak tourist season and tends to bring crowds.
 You’ll also want to make sure to pack sun protection.

 If you're considering a trip to Portugal in June, it's worth noting that this is peak tourist season in the country.
 With warm temperatures and long daylight hours, June attracts a significant influx of visitors eager to explore its attractions.

 You’ll want to be prepared for crowded streets, bustling beaches, and longer queues at popular sites.
-As demand surges, expect prices for accommodation, transportation, and activities to rise accordingly.
+As demand surges, expect prices for accommodations, transportation, and activities to rise accordingly.
 Tourist services may also adjust their rates to match the heightened demand.

 Despite the higher costs and crowds, June offers ideal weather conditions for outdoor activities, beach outings, and sightseeing.
 You may want to visit some of Portugal’s lesser-known tourist attractions during this time such as towns and villages in the Alentejo region, Aveiro, or Peneda-Gerês National Park.